 All carers, their spouses and defacto partners require the same level of WWC Check screening, as they are all involved in child-related work as defined under s.6(1)(a)(vi) of the WWC Act.

-Failure by carers to obtain a WWC Card (or to have a pending application) constitutes a breach of the WWC Act.
+Failure by carers to obtain a WWC Card (or to have a pending application) is a breach of the WWC Act.
 There is a penalty of up to $60,000 and 5 years imprisonment for both the employer and the carer (the Department is considered as 'employing' carers in child-related work).

 Adult household members

 It is assumed that all adult household members will provide some care or undertake activities with the foster child.
-They are therefore considered under the WWC Act to be 'employed' by the Department in child-related work, and will require a WWC Check.
+They are therefore considered under the WWC Act to be 'employed' by the Department in child-related work and will require a WWC Check.
 Examples include looking after the child while the carer is away, transporting the child to school or activities, or assisting the child with activities.

 A Department worker must complete Part 6 and 7 of the Application for a Working with Children Check form.
 The Department Screening Unit contact details must be inserted in Part 6 for the Screening Unit to receive the WWC notification letter when a WWC Card has been issued or denied (see example in related resources).
 Adult household members should note their role as 'Carer Household member' on the application form.

-When the WWC Card is issued to the applicant, The Department's Screening Unit is sent the WWC notification letter, which includes a picture of the issued card.
+When the WWC Card is issued to the applicant, the Department's Screening Unit is sent the WWC notification letter, which includes a picture of the issued card.
 The Screening Unit enters the WWC Card information into Assist on behalf of the district and retains the notification letter.

 Under the WWC legislation, the WWC Card is valid for three years and portable across all types of child-related work unless there is a new charge or conviction that requires re-assessment of the person's eligibility to hold the WWC Card.